karthikrao19/NYTimes/README.md

 # NYTimes
-Assessment_Karthik Rao
+# Assessment- Load the Data with Recycler view

-Steps to run the project:
+# Steps to run the project:

-step1: clone/Download the repository into your local computer
+# Step1: Clone/Download the repository into your local computer
-step2: open with project in android studio
+# Step2: Open with project in android studio
-step3:click on run button by connecting physical device to your system
+# Step3: Click on run button by connecting physical device to your system

 Technical aspects: